 approaching, it is the perfect time to select some books to read on the beach or on the porch with a tall glass of lemonade.
 With the volume of homework you manage all year it can be hard to find time to read for pleasure.
 Remember the joy you get from reading a riveting story and not wanting to put it down?
 Our friends at Wellesley Books

-offer recommendations in a range of genres:
+offer summer reading recommendations in a range of genres:

 Daphne has spent her whole life training to be accepted by the warriors of Sparta.
 But when Artemis shows up, holding her brother’s fate in the goddesses’ hands, Daphne’s plans come crumbling down.
 Daphne must now help recover nine items stolen from Mount Olympus – and if she doesn’t, the gods’ powers will fade, the mortal world will fall into chaos, and her brother will die.
 No pressure.
 An electric-charged reinterpretation of the Daphne and Apollo myth for fans of fantasy and history alike.